Vesek/webhooks/github_autodeploy/README.md

 - [X] Check if config.json is in a valid format and if working dir and script actually exist
 - [X] Implement a QUEUE so repeated reqests don't collide
 - [ ] Implement a timeout for repos to avoid spam and a log file for violations
+- [ ] Implement a branch check
+- [ ] Rewrite task_handler to be multithreaded instead of async